KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin/_index.md

 Before proceeding further, make sure the code compiles.
 Then install the plugin, enable it in Kate and verify that the toolview is visible in the right sidebar.
 If you didn't use an icon and your sidebar settings are set to "icon-only", you won't see the button for the toolview.
 If the toolview isn't visible, make sure the plugin is enabled and recheck your code.

 Now to the actual previewing.
-To be able to tell when the active document changes the MainWindow class emits a `viewChanged` signal.
-We will connect to that signal and then check if the new document is of markdown type.
+To be able to tell when the active document changes the `MainWindow` class emits a `viewChanged()` [signal](https://doc.qt.io/qt-6/signalsandslots.html).
+We will connect to that signal and then check if the new document is of Markdown type.
 If it is, we will load the document's text into the preview widget which will take care of the rest.

 So, in the constructor of the plugin view class add the following
 ```c++